📋 REGULATORY ANALYSIS Real executive order - Official sources | v45.3 Presidential-Grade

 Industry Outreach

 Coordinate with contractors on compliance timelines.
-GSA hosting industry days in February and March.
+GSA held industry days in early 2025.

 6